SHOWING 1 - 1 OF 1 RESULTS

 Once the IC is complete, pre-separation counseling commences and must also be completed NLT 365 days prior to separation/retirement; therefore, members are encouraged to complete their IC13-24 months prior to separation/retirement.
 Pre-separation counseling covers, by law, information to include benefits, entitlements and resources for eligible transitioning service members.
 Spouses and caregivers are encouraged to attend.

-This briefing is held every other Thursday, 1-5:30 p.m., at the MFSC on Joint Base McGuire-Dix-Lakehurst, New Jersey.
+This briefing is held every other Thursday, 1 to 5:30 p.m., at the MFSC on Joint Base McGuire-Dix-Lakehurst, New Jersey.

 Briefings are designated based on post-separation status (for example: separatee/retiree).